City Second Loan Program (CSLP)

 - No fee to apply for City Second listings, which uses a pre-approval application.

-- $601 nonrefundable fee to process the paperwork of the City Second application.
+- Nonrefundable fee to process the paperwork of the City Second application.
 This will be collected after the purchase agreement is signed.
+See MOHCD program fees »

-MOHCD has the option to purchase a City Second property or assign such right to the participating buyer, within the Right of First Refusal period that is stated in the seller's GRFR.
-Any purchase will be at the same price offered by a bona fide purchaser.
+When a City Second property is being sold, MOHCD has the option to buy a City Second property, or assign such right to a participating buyer, within the Right of First Refusal period stated in the seller's GRFR.
+Any purchase will be at the same price offered by a bona fide buyer.

-If the property is sold to a buyer that meets MOHCD’s City Second loan requirements, MOHCD will permit the participating buyer to purchase the property by:
+- MOHCD will permit a fully eligible participating buyer to purchase the property by:

-- Requiring the new purchaser to grant MOHCD a new right of first refusal.
+- Requiring the buyer to grant MOHCD a new Right of First Refusal.

 - First-time homebuyers: No member of a household must have had any ownership interest in a residential unit for the last three years.